MelvinMo/AI_Course_Archive/README.md

 Assignment 2 is on topics: #ML, #NeuralNetwork, #Backpropagation, and #GradientDescent.

 Assignment 3 is on topics: #Probability, #Independence, #BayesianNetwork, and #MarkovGame.

+Assignment 4 is on topics: #MarkovDecisionProcess and #ReinforcementLearning.